 Introduction

-This letter details what we can reasonably expect from your volunteering role within the in the University of Oxford.
+This letter details what we can reasonably expect from your volunteering role within the the University of Oxford.
 We appreciate your voluntary service and we are committed to making your experience enjoyable, positive, and rewarding.

 This letter sets out what you can expect from the department and what we hope you can offer.
 The department is flexible, so please let us know if you would like to make any changes to your volunteering arrangements and we will try to accommodate them.